HPXML Working Group

 HPXML has been developed, and is modified and maintained, by the stakeholders who use the standard, including organizations and individuals from residential energy efficiency programs, software development, government, research, and the nonprofit sector.

 The HPXML Working Group provides input into the development of the HPXML schema, as well as votes to approve new versions of the standards, with oversight from the BPI Data and Modeling Standards Technical Committee, using an open and consensus based decision-making process set by the BPI.

 Participation in the working group is voluntary and open to all organizations and individuals interested in HPXML.
-The working group meets quarterly, with one in-person meeting at the annual HPC National Home Performance Conference, to discuss updates and to vote on new versions of the standards, when needed.
+The working group meets quarterly.

 To learn more about the standards development process, visit the BPI website.

 Vice Chair: Noel Merket, National Renewable Energy Laboratory

 Bill Keating, New York State Energy Research and Development Authority

 Chris Baker, Arizona Public Service